cgustave/taskwatcher/README.md

 - If task should only run once, use --unique option during reservation.

 Prior to any launch call to start a new task, a taskid (number) should have been reserved with a call control.py --reserve.

+A feedback file is a simple text file with key/value pairs.
+It can be parsed with parse.py to return a json formated string.

 ###### Limitations